RF555/iBasketCal/README.md

 - **Subscribable Calendars** - Add to Google Calendar, Apple Calendar, Outlook, or any calendar app
 - **Auto-Updates** - Calendars refresh automatically with new games and scores
-- **Hebrew Support** - Full Hebrew text support for team names and venues
+- **Bilingual Interface** - Full Hebrew and English support with language auto-detection
 - **Flexible Filtering** - Filter by season, league, and team with cascading dropdowns
 - **Game Details** - Includes venues, final scores, and competition info
-- **Web Interface** - Easy-to-use Hebrew RTL interface for generating calendar URLs
+- **RTL/LTR Support** - Automatic direction switching based on selected language

 ## How It Works